 Prioritizing functionality over fancy feature services will mean you really don’t need to spend thousands of dollars on a studio monitor.
 Fortunately for cheaper production costs, many more people can now buy studio monitors for their own home entertainment as well as for other multimedia requirements they may have.
+There are costlier studio monitors available too which cost somewhere around $200, $300, and ranging to up to $500.
+They obviously provide better sound quality but being on a budget, this post on monitors under $100 is pretty good to get you going!

 Hereinbelow are some of the best studio monitors you can get your hands on for under one-hundred dollars.

-Best Studio Monitor under 100 Dollars – Contestant #1
+Best Studio Monitor under 100 Dollars Reviewed!

 Edifier R1280T Review (Amazon’s Best Seller)

 If you’re in search of something that doesn’t have the typical studio monitor design, then you’ll probably adore this stylish Edifier monitor.
 It’s got a retro design with a beautiful wooden body finish that can fit into almost any home’s interior.
 It comes in a good size, which means it won’t have to occupy a lot of your space and it also won’t clash with your home’s overall look.
 However, don’t get it twisted.
 It isn’t just all about great aesthetics with this monitor.
 These speakers feature a flared, calibrated bass port, a four-inch base driver and are super versatile.
-This is an ideal combo for providing rich, robust bass notes
+This is an ideal combo for providing rich, robust bass notes.

 - Has a beautiful wooden body and a unique retro design